 Kramer vs. Kramer also starts (and, ultimately, finishes) with an expression of a mother’s love.
 Joanna Kramer (Meryl Streep in an early and indelible performance) is clearly, deeply disturbed.
 But her breadwinner husband, Ted (Dustin Hoffman in a skilled and remarkable mid-career transition), can’t get away from work.
 As ad man Ted’s being put in charge of ads for a commercial airline, his nearly-mad housewife’s packing a bag with their son Billy’s smudged t-shirt packed inside.
 By the time Ted Kramer comes home to celebrate the good news of his career advancement, casting off an aside about a man in the accounting department who killed himself, he’s ignorant to his mate’s inner torment and shocked by the fact of her imminent breakdown.

 “Godammn her!”
 Ted yells in the kitchen in front of his young son, Billy Kramer (Justin Henry), in a formative scene.
 So his grief for the death of his marriage goes from denial to anger.
 But this Oscar Best Picture winner peels back layers to reveal the depth of Ted Kramer’s character with each new insight.
-He phones his empty and wife-abandoned home as the telephone rings and echoes in empty rooms during the incoming call.
-He sits and endures the discrimination of his boss, who prejudges that the single parent is somehow diminished in his ability to produce.
+He phones his empty (and wife-abandoned) home as the telephone rings and echoes throughout lifeless rooms.
+He sits and endures the discrimination of his boss, who prejudges that the single parent is somehow reduced in his ability to produce.
 He learns, too, that there’s truth in this judgment, as Billy’s preference for playing with flying machines leads to a work-at-home disaster.
 He bears Billy’s judgment, too, paying the price like most men of the era for not being the dominant parent.
 Without fanfare, Ted Kramer learns that being the parent means mastering the ability to just be.